mongodb/docs/source/includes/install-hosted-server.rst

 continue configuration:

 Unlike the SaaS version of MMS `provided by 10gen
-<https://mms.10gen.com>`_, Hosted MMS stores user accounts in the
+<https://mms.10gen.com>`_, On-Prem MMS stores user accounts in the
 local MongoDB instance that supports the MMS instance.
-When you sign into the Hosted MMS instance for the first time, the system will prompt you to register and create a new "group" for your deployment.
+When you sign into the On-Prem MMS instance for the first time, the system will prompt you to register and create a new "group" for your deployment.

 After completing the registration process, you will arrive at the "MMS